Ngatiah/AI-Powered-Hybrid-Movie-Recommendation-Engine/README.md

    - **ratings.csv** — User–movie rating interactions
    - **tags.csv** — User-generated tags

-## FUTURE ENHANCEMENT
+## FUTURE ENHANCEMENTS
    - Incorporate Contextual Recommendations
    - Incorporate more advanced user behaviours tracking such as clicks,scroll behaviour,likes/dislikes,pauses/skips,e.t.c.
    - Incorporate Deep Learning Models as well as A/B Testing at Scale

 ## NOTE
    Netflix’s real system is more advanced, but conceptually, it blends collaborative and content-based signals — just like my LightFM hybrid recommender does.

    So my project mimics the same AI foundation, albeit on a smaller scale.